-Profile of SEND 2019-2020
+Profile of SEND 2021-2022

-SEND List 2019/20
+SEND List 2021/22

-For the academic year 2019/20, Elveden generated a Special Educational Needs and Disability (SEND) List to account for all the children within the school categorised as SEN Support (K) or in possession of an Educational Health Care Plan (EHCP).
-15 children were on SEND list, equating to 17.4% of the school population from Reception to Year 6 (86 on role).
-This is an increase on the 9 children from the academic year 2018-2019 and a direct result of the drive on identification within the school and increased consultations with external agencies.
+For the academic year 2021/22, Elveden maintained a Special Educational Needs and Disability (SEND) List to account for all the children within the school categorised as SEN Support (K) or in possession of an Educational Health Care Plan (EHCP).
+20 children were on SEND list, equating to 22.4% of the school population from Reception to Year 6 (89 on role).
+This is an increase on the 15 children from the academic year 2019-2020 and a direct result of the drive on identification within the school and increased consultations with external agencies.
+This is allowed in part to children joining the school mid-year with SEND, families having heard of the school's reputation for SEND.

-17.4% of all pupils is above the national average of 15.5%, as set out in the government's national statistics.
+22.4% of all pupils is above the national average of 15.5%, as set out in the government's national statistics.

-Of these children, 6 held an EHCP.
-This placed the total number of EHC Plans at 6.99% of all children, more than double the national average of 3.3%.
+Of these children, 5 now hold EHCPs.
+This placed the total number of EHC Plans at 5.6% of all children, more than the national average of 3.3%.